zac083/Game-Changer-Information/Rules & Information.md

 - Congrats on achieving one or all of these feats!
 You now have the option to change some settings of my games!
 - You are allowed to pick one option based if you top fragged or won.
 You get a second pick if you did achieve both.
 - If there is a tie for the most kills, whoever achieve the most kills first will get the pick.
-- You have until Wednesday at 23 UTC to claim the pick, if you do not choose by then, your pick you won is voided.
+- You have until Wednesday at 23 UTC to claim the pick, if you do not choose by then, your pick you earned is voided.

+## Winning or Top Fragging in a Team Setting:

+- In a team setting, whoever is left alive at the end will get a pick.
+- Whoever has the top frag will get their pick individually.

 ### OPTIONS FOR CHANGING GAME:
   - Add 3 Scenarios